MicrosoftDocs/memdocs/sccm/develop/core/understand/sqlviews/wmi-namespaces-classes-configuration-manager-reports.md

 manager: dougeby
 ---

-# Configuration Manager WMI Namespaces and Classes for Configuration Manager Reports
+# Configuration Manager WMI namespaces and classes for Configuration Manager reports

 When Configuration Manager is installed, there are several Windows Management Instrumentation (WMI) namespaces created, and depending on the namespace, hundreds of classes can be created under each namespace.
 Also, each site might have classes that other sites might not have depending on the specific site settings, the inventory that is tracked, and so forth.

-## WMI Namespaces Created by Configuration Manager
+## WMI namespaces created by Configuration Manager

 The following WMI namespaces are created by Configuration Manager: